 Did you know it took two days for a round trip to Horsham?
 Or that there were two groceries stores, a blacksmith and a post office in Noradjuha?

 What a treat you are in for!
 Jean Taylor born Trotter lived on the Natimuk Creek all her life.
-Here she is, interviewed by Gianna Sudholz, who is currently working on a Sudholz family book.
+Here she is, interviewed by Brigitte in the audio, and by Gianna Sudholz, who is currently working on a Sudholz family book, in the transcript below.

 Laura Jean TAYLOR nee TROTTER

 90 Years Young

 Parents: Harold TROTTER & Chrissy WEST